Etless/nodemcu-mqtt-light/README.md

 <br/>

-# arduino-mqtt-light
+# nodemcu-mqtt-light

-Connects to home assistant using MQTT, and sets neopixels accordingly.
+Arduino program to connect an NodeMCU to home assistant with the help of MQTT.
+The program is made to turn control an neopixel strip.
+It also accepts effects.

 <br/>